Omarb28/trivia-api/backend/README.md

 - Deletes a question with the <question_id>
 - Request Arguments: None
 - Returns: the ID of the deleted question

+POST '/quizzes'
+- Route for playing the game, it expects the category chosen for the questions, and a list of previous questions, as follows:
+  {
+    'quiz_category': 1,
+    'previous_questions': [
+      {
+        'question_title': "What is love?",
+        'answer': "Baby don't hurt me",
+        'difficulty': 5,
+        'category': 1
+      },
+      {...}
+      ...etc
+    ]
+  }
+- Request Argument: None.
+- Returns: The next question in the category.
 ```